-- I check whether the lender is authorized to grant loans (I can consult the details of their registration on the Bank of Italy's Lists, which I can find on the lender's letterhead paper). - I check whether the credit broker used by the lender is entered on the lists kept by the OAM (the intermediary's registration details are on their letterhead paper). - I never pay anything until the loan contract has been concluded. - I compare the offers for loans by referring to the APR and not to other indicators such as the TAN, which don't include all the expenses. - I look carefully at the terms of the offer and the costs of any insurance policy required. - I ask for the SECCI form and for a copy of the contract before signing it, and I read them carefully. - I read the clause that envisages the possibility of the lender changing the economic conditions of the contract very carefully. - I read the contract very carefully to understand the consequences of paying the instalments late. - If I still have any doubts, I ask the lender for help.
+l check whether the lender is authorized to grant loans (I can consult the details of their registration on the Bank of Italy's Lists, which I can find on the lender's letterhead paper). ш I check whether the credit broker used by the lender is entered on the lists kept by the OAM (the intermediary's registration details are on their letterhead paper).
+I never pay anything until the loan contract has been concluded.
+I compare the offers for loans by referring to the APR and not to other indicators such as the TAN, which don't include all the expenses.
+I look carefully at the terms of the offer and the costs of any insurance policy required.
+I ask for the SECCI form and for a copy of the contract before signing it, and I read them carefully.
+I read the clause that envisages the possibility of the lender changing the economic conditions of the consequences of paying the instalments late.